vspaz/jsondiff/README.md

 # jsondiff
-json comparison utility
+yet another json diff that's utility handy for data analysis.

-compare and contrast two json files. use regular expressions to filter out fields; apply different precision tolerance to different numeric fields. fields and precision are configurable.
+unlike many other json diff utility, you can
+* leave out the fields that you are not interested in.
+* define required fields
+* compare numeric values using a particular precision tolerance e.g. `1e-03`, which can be set globally or per field.
+* use regex to ignore/include certain fields for comparison.